 Fuchsia can be grown across the world as long as it is subjected to the right conditions.
 Without adequate temperature and access to water fuchsias are likely to suffer.
-The following growing guidelines will help you to succeed in the cultivation of this showy flower.
+Learn all about how to grow fuchsia with these easy growing guidelines and succeed in the cultivation of this showy flower.

 Fuchsias can survive in a wide range of soils: chalk, clay, sand, or loam-based.
 The soil should be kept moist at all times, but it needs to be well-drained; otherwise, the plant itself will stay wet, which is likely to lead to disease and rot.
 A pH of 6.0 or below is ideal for growing fuchsia plants.